North Korea readies nuclear, missile sites for international inspectors - Yonhap

 "Clearly as we go forward, we'll have to make adaptations to ensure we don't lose that capability.
 But right now, again this is not a total suspension of all collaboration and military exercises," Mattis added.

-(Reporting by Josh Smith; additional reporting by David Brunnstrom and Idrees Ali in Washington; editing by Peter Cooney and James Dalgleish)
+(Reporting by Josh Smith; additional reporting by David Brunnstrom and Idrees Ali in Washington; editing by Peter Cooney, James Dalgleish and Diane Craft)